What is absence management?

 Recording absence levels allows for data to be measured and compared internally and externally.
 Internally the data can be used to measure the absence of each employee in-line with the absence policy.
 For example, the Bradford Factor might be used which is useful to highlight frequent, short term absence.
 Using an HR system can make it easier to record absence, understand the causes of absence and analyse the data for underlying trends, such as a specific department having the highest level of absence.

-Absence management data can be used against external benchmarks to see how an organisation’s absence levels compare to others in the same sector or of a similar size.
+Employee absence management data can be used against external benchmarks to see how an organisation’s absence levels compare to others in the same sector or of a similar size.

-The output of absence management data can be used to shape the provisions organisations put in place to help reduce absence.
+The output of employee absence management data can be used to shape the provisions organisations put in place to help reduce absence.

 Return to work interviews is considered the most effective way of reducing absence.
 They open up a dialogue between employees and managers early on and allow for provisions to be put in place before a situation becomes a bigger problem.
 For example, an employee might need to alter their working hours one day a week to allow them to temporarily care for relative undergoing medical treatment.